 Berrios, a second-year player who missed his entire rookie season with injury before being claimed prior to the start of the regular season, finished second in the league in punt return average (11.4).
-The Jets, who averaged a league-low 6.8 yards per punt return from 2013-17 have now finished first and second in the league the last two seasons, as Boyer narrowly missed becoming the first coach to have two different returns lead the league in punt returns in consecutive seasons since the merger.
+The Jets, who averaged a league-low 6.8 yards per punt return from 2013-17 have now finished first and second in the league in 2018 and 2019 respectively, as Boyer narrowly missed becoming the first coach to have two different returners lead the league in punt returns in consecutive seasons since the merger.

 In 2018, in addition to their number one ranking from both FootballOutsiders.com and Rick Gosselin, Boyer's group finished in the top five league-wide in kickoff return average (third; 26.9), punt return average (first; 13.0) and field goal percentage (fourth; 91.7%).
 The unit also blocked three kicks — a punt, a field goal and an extra point — one of just three teams with at least three blocked kicks and one of just two with a block of all three.

-Among the many superlatives by the Jets special teams unit in 2018 were kicker Jason Myers earning a Pro Bowl selection after tying Nick Folk's field goal percentage franchise record, connecting on 33-of-36 field goals (91.7%) and finishing with the second-most made field goals and tying for the second-most points for a single season in franchise history.
-Additionally, Myers made all five of his attempts of 55+ yards last season, the most in a single year in NFL history, and now accounts for five of the 11 made fieldgoals from 55+ yards in Jets history.
+Among the many superlatives by the Jets special teams unit in 2018 were kicker Jason Myers earning a Pro Bowl selection after tying Nick Folk's field goal percentage franchise record, connecting on 33-of-36 field goals (91.7%) and finishing with the second-most made field goals and tying for the second most points for a single season in franchise history.
+Additionally, Myers made all five of his attempts of 55+ yards last season, the most in a single year in NFL history, and now accounts for five of the 11 makes from 55+ yards in Jets history.
 Myers also became one of just eight players in league history with a seven-field-goal game after connecting on all seven attempts for 24 total points (second-most kicking points in a game in league history) vs. Indianapolis (10/14/18).

 Wide receiver/return specialist Andre Roberts, who was named a first-team All Pro and selected to his first Pro Bowl in nine NFL seasons, led the league in punt return average (14.1) and finished second in kickoff return average (29.4) last season, one of just 12 qualifying players to finish in the top three in both in the same season since 1970.
-Additionally, Roberts registered 10 returns (three punt, seven kickoff) of 40+ yards in 2018, two of which accounted for touchdowns — a 78-yard punt return at Detroit (09/10/18) and a 99-yard kickoff return vs. Green Bay (12/23/18).
-For Roberts, the 10 returns of 40+ yards make him one of just five players to accomplish the feat since 2000.
+Additionally, Roberts registered 10 returns (three punt, seven kickoff) of 40+ yards last season, two of which accounted for touchdowns — a 78-yard punt return at Detroit (09/10/18) and a 99-yard kickoff return vs. Green Bay (12/23/18).
+For Roberts, the 10 returns of 40+ make him one of just five players to accomplish the feat since 2000.

-Additionally, kicker Chandler Catanzaro, a 2017 acquisition by the Jets, improved on his field goal percentage from 75% in 2016 to 83.3%, as well as connecting on 100% of his extra point attempts, the first time he had done so since his rookie season.
+In 2017, Boyer oversaw the first career year from Edwards, as the punter increased every statistic from his rookie season.
+Edwards, who established franchise records with 46.6 gross and 40.5 net punt averages, ranked third in the league with 33 punts inside the 20-yard line, the second most in Jets history.
+Additionally, kicker Chandler Catanzaro, a 2017 acquisition, improved on his field goal percentage from 75% in 2016 to 83.3%, as well as connecting on 100% of his extra point attempts, the first time he had done so since his rookie season.
 Catanzaro also connected on a 57-yard field goal, the longest in team history, and set a franchise record with a 66.2% touchback rate.